diegomacario/Super-Sunshine/README.md

 To illustrate these concepts, take a look at the diagram below, which depicts three points on the sphere being struck by rays of light:

-Let's calculate the colour of each of the three points, ignoring the ambient light colour and the emissivity:
+Let's calculate the colour of each of the three points (ignoring the ambient light and the emissivity):

 - *__Point A__*: The angle between its normal and the incident ray of light is 0°, which means that it faces the point light directly.
 Because of this, it should be illuminated with the full intensity of the point light.
 The colour of this point would then be (1, 1, 1), or white.
 - *__Point B__*: The angle between its normal and the incident ray of light is 90°, which means that the ray is tangent to it.
 We consider this to be equivalent to the ray not striking the point, which is why it should not be illuminated at all.
 The colour of this point would then be (0, 0, 0), or black.